-I remember that for the first time I came across phytochemical terminology when I read as a child Atlas of Medicinal Plants (Macků, Krejča, SAS).
-Then I did not understand the words as a further confirmation of the expertise of otherwise pleasant and logical text.
+I remember that for the first time I came across phytochemical nomenclature when I read the Atlas of Medicinal Plants (Mack, Krejča, SAS) as a child.
+At that time I did not understand the words as a further confirmation of the expertise of otherwise pleasant and logical text.
 I expected words like alkaloids and saponins to be part of a precise system of plant names that I do not understand.
-It made me so overwhelmed that I dared to study the definition of phytochemical terms as an experienced goat.
+I was terrified by the fact that I dared to study the definition of phytochemical terms as an experienced goat.

 Phytochemical nomenclature quickly and without napkins